Swing Entertainment

-Swing Entertainment (Korean: 스윙 엔터테인먼트) is a South Korean privately held entertainment company founded in June 2018.
-The company is home to K-pop artists Kim Jae-hwan, A.C.E (co-managed with Beat Interactive), and Kep1er (co-managed with Wake One Entertainment).
-It also formerly managed I.O.I, Wanna One, Iz*One, X1, and Natty.
+Swing Entertainment (Korean: 스윙 엔터테인먼트) was a South Korean entertainment agency established in June 2018 by executive producer Shin Dong-gil.
+In 2024, it was decided that the company would merge and be absorbed by Wakeone.

+The label formerly managed I.O.I, Wanna One, Iz*One, X1, Natty, Kim Jae-hwan, A.C.E (co-managed with Beat Interactive), and Kep1er (co-managed with Wake One).

 History

 In June 2018, Stone Music Entertainment (CJ E&M main music label at this time) established the exclusive label Swing Entertainment for managing Wanna One since the latter ended their contract with YMC Entertainment, with Shin Dong-gil (who is the former manager under YMC Entertainment) as the label head.
 Starting from June 1, Wanna One would be managed under Swing Entertainment, a new agency exclusively established for the group after their contract with YMC Entertainment expired.
 This new arrangement would still maintain the partnership with YMC.

 Following the disbandment of Wanna One, Kim Jae-hwan signed with Swing Entertainment in 2019.

-It was announced that 3 years after their disbandment, I.O.I was set to return in December 2019, potentially with all 11 original members, and will be co-managed by Swing Entertainment and Studio Blu.
-However, the comeback has been virtually canceled due to scheduling conflicts between the members and the ongoing Produce investigations.

-After the finale of the survival program, Produce X 101, the final winners, X1, were managed by Swing Entertainment and made their debut on August 27, 2019.
+It was announced that 3 years after their disbandment, I.O.I was set to return in December, potentially with all 11 original members, and will be co-managed by Swing Entertainment and Studio Blu.
+However, their comeback was virtually canceled due to scheduling conflicts between the members and the ongoing Produce investigations.
+After the finale of the survival program, Produce X 101, the final winners, X1, were managed by Swing Entertainment and made their debut on August 27.
 However, due to the Mnet vote manipulation investigation, the group disbanded on January 6, 2020.

-In December 2019, YMC Entertainment founder and ex-CEO Cho Yoo-myung became the new CEO of Swing Entertainment, replacing his colleague Shin who became an executive director.
+In December, YMC Entertainment founder and ex-CEO Cho Yoo-myung became the new CEO of Swing Entertainment, replacing his colleague Shin who became an executive director.

 On March 10, 2020, it was announced that Swing Entertainment would co-manage Iz*One with sister company Off The Record Entertainment.
 The group disbanded on April 29, 2021.
+On April 6, Natty, a former contestant in Sixteen and Idol School, signed with Swing Entertainment, before leaving two years later in 2022.
+On August 10, Kim Young-heum, recent contestant for The Voice of Korea season 3, signed with Swing Entertainment.